 That’s mild compared to The Times, which has supported the idea that Tony might be ‘crazy’.
 It ran a front page story to that effect a while back, and it’s an idea first mooted by the paper’s columnist, Matthew Parris.

-But the PM’s former spin doctor, Alistair Campbell, confirmed to Spike that old Fettesian, Blair, was hanging around well beyond the Scottish Parliament elections in May.
+But the PM’s former spin doctor, Alistair Campbell, confirmed to Spike that Blair was hanging around well beyond the Scottish Parliament elections in May.